How Metabolism and Sleep Affect Your Health

 How are metabolism and sleep connected?

 Our metabolism (how we process energy in and out) is vulnerable to our sleep/wake rhythms.
-We are wired to eat during the light while nocturnal creatures are wired to eat at night.
-(Like our cute, wandered into the yard, didn’t get eaten by the dogs, rat named Lucky who I constantly bother during his sleep cycle.)
+We are wired to eat during the light, while nocturnal creatures are wired to eat at night.
+(Like our cute, wandered into the yard, didn’t get eaten by the dogs, rat named Lucky, whom I constantly bother during his sleep cycle.)
 We have clock genes that ensure different processes and functions occur at the optimal time of day in synchronization with other functions.

 So, feeding (when we eat) is an output of the clock, but also an input – when we eat can affect our metabolism.
-“But, Courtney, you say it doesn’t matter how many meals I have per day as long as my caloric intake is consistent!”
-I do.
-When you are just starting, we focus on a consistent daily intake, but not so much on timing.
-Calories are still primary, but one may be able to improve their metabolism by optimizing their feeding timing and daily activities (including sleep) in conjunction with their circadian clock.
+“But, Courtney, you say it doesn’t matter how many meals I have daily as long as my caloric intake is consistent!”
+I do say that sometimes.
+When you are just starting, we focus on a consistent daily intake but not so much on timing.
+Calories are still primary, but one may be able to improve one’s metabolism by optimizing one’s feeding timing and daily activities (including sleep) in conjunction with one’s circadian clock.

 Just as we feed on the clock, we expend energy according to the clock.
 We are wired to expend more during the light.
 Some examples of output processes include basal metabolic rate, exercise expenditure, and basal body temperature.
 Our body temperatures climb throughout the day and drop throughout the night.
 We stay still at night and move during the day naturally.